 After 4 years building mobile apps startups, frustrated by the limited options to efficiently monetize content, I started Admix.

-Immersive technologies are a change of interface, that will have an impact on humanity similar to the printing press or the screen.
+I believe that immersive technologies (XR) are a change of interface, that will have an impact on humanity similar to the printing press or the screen.
 It is an inevitable transition.
-However, the current rules of advertising don't apply within immersive media, mainly because of the intrusiveness.
+However, XR doesn't have a scalable business model yet.
 Admix aims to solve this problem and maximise revenue for the content creators, while creating a better future for advertising.

-Admix (previously Advir.co) enables non-intrusive, programmatic product placements within the content.
+Admix enables non-intrusive, programmatic product placements within the content.
 Think, a can of coke on a table, or a video playing on a billboard.
-Our mission is to develop the best tools to monetize immersive content, whether it is through advertising, e-commerce or transactions.
+Our mission is to build the best infrastructure for non-intrusive advertising in XR, at scale.
+Think of us as the AppNexus of XR.
 This is how we are going to do it.